-11 Nutrition Myths and Facts That We Generally Ignore
+11 Facts About Nutrition That We Ignore

 Most of our dietary beliefs are derived from what we have been taught over generations or via media exposure.
 This also implies that if there is a misunderstanding about it, it will persist because we don’t bother to double-check facts most of the time.